Our Most Frequently Asked Questions.

 The closing will usually take place at the office of a title company.
 If you are purchasing a new home, the seller may also be at the closing to transfer ownership to you.
 During the closing, you will be reviewing and signing several loan papers.

-A few of the most important documents you will be signing include a mortgage, note, HUD-1 Settlement Statement, and a Truth-in-Lending Statement.
+A few of the most important documents you will be signing include a mortgage, note, and closing disclosure.
 All 4 of these documents are further described below.

 What is a note?